1925 serum run to Nome: Outbreak and call for help

 In the winter of 1924–1925, Curtis Welch was the only doctor in Nome.
 He and four nurses, working at the small Maynard Columbus Hospital, served the town and the surrounding area.
 After discovering the hospital's entire batch of diphtheria antitoxin had expired, Welch placed an order for more.
 However, the replacement shipment did not arrive before the port was closed by ice for the winter, and more could not be shipped in to Nome until spring.

 In December 1924, several days after the last ship left the port, Welch treated a few children for what he first diagnosed as sore throats or tonsillitis, initially dismissing diphtheria as a possibility; given its contagious nature, Welch would have expected to see more symptoms in family members or others around town, instead of a few isolated cases.
 In the next few weeks, after the number of cases grew and four children were dead—whom Welch had not been able to autopsy—he became increasingly concerned about diphtheria.

 By mid-January 1925, Welch officially diagnosed the first case of diphtheria in a three-year-old boy who died only two weeks after first becoming ill.
-The following day, when a seven-year-old girl presented the same tell-tale symptoms of diphtheria, Welch attempted to administer some of the expired antitoxin to see if it might still have any effect, but the girl died a few hours later.
+The following day, when a seven-year-old girl presented the same symptoms of diphtheria, Welch attempted to administer some of the expired antitoxin to see if it might still have any effect, but the girl died a few hours later.
 Realizing that an epidemic was imminent, Welch called Nome's mayor, George Maynard, that same evening to arrange an emergency town council meeting.
 The council immediately implemented a quarantine.
 The following day, on January 22, 1925, Welch sent radio telegrams to all other major towns in Alaska alerting them of the public health risk.
 He also requested assistance from the U.S. Public Health Service in Washington, D.C.:

 An epidemic of diphtheria is almost inevitable here STOP I am in urgent need of one million units of diphtheria antitoxin STOP Mail is only form of transportation STOP I have made application to Commissioner of Health of the Territories for antitoxin already STOP There are about 3000 white natives in the district.

 Despite the quarantine, there were over 20 confirmed cases of diphtheria and at least 50 more at risk by the end of January.
 Without antitoxin, it was expected that in the surrounding region's population of around 10,000 people, the mortality rate could be close to 100 percent.
 A previous influenza pandemic had hit the area in 1918, causing fatalities in about 50 percent of the native population of Nome and 8% of the native population of Alaska.
-More than 1,000 people died in northwest Alaska, and approximately 2,000 across the state.
+More than 1,000 people died in northwest Alaska, and approximately 2,000 across the territory.
 The majority were Alaska Natives who did not have any resistance to either disease.